durch/rust-s3/README.md

 Tiny Rust library for working with Amazon S3 or arbitrary S3 compatible APIs, fully compatible with *async* usage

 ### Intro
-Modest interface towards Amazon S3, as well as S3 compatible APIs.
+Modest interface towards Amazon S3, as well as S3 compatible object storage APIs such as Wasabi or Minio.
 Supports `put`, `get`, `list`, and `delete`, operations on `tags` and `location`.

 Supports streaming S3 contents, generic over `T: Write` as of `0.15.0`.